bokulich-lab/q2-fondue/tutorial/tutorial.md

 - `--o-run-ids` is the output artifact containing the scraped run IDs.
 - `--o-bioproject-ids` is the output artifact containing the scraped BioProject IDs.

-To investigate which run and BioProject IDs were scraped from your collection, you can investigate the respective output artifacts with the commands:
+To investigate which run and BioProject IDs were scraped from your collection, you can check out the respective output artifacts with the commands:
 ```shell
 qiime metadata tabulate \
       --m-input-file fondue-output/run_ids.qza \